-- (d) (e) Commodities and contractual services that are exempt from the competitive solicitation process include: - 1.
-Artistic services; - 2.
-Academic reviews; - 3.
-Lectures; - 4.
-Auditing services; - 5.
-Legal services, including attorney, paralegal, expert witness, appraisal, arbitrator or mediator services; - 6.
-Health services involving examination, diagnosis, treatment, prevention, medical consultation or administration.
-Prescriptive assertive devices for medical, developmental or vocational rehabilitation including, but not limited to prosthetics, esthetics, and wheelchairs, provided the devices are purchased on the basis of an established fee schedule or by a method that ensures the best price, taking into consideration the needs of the client; - 7.
-Training and education services for University employees; - 8.
-Advertising, except media placement services; - 9.
-Services or commodities provided by any governmental agencies entity, other another University in the State University System, direct support organizations of the university, political subdivisions universities or independent colleges and universities;
+(d) Commodities and contractual services that are exempt from the competitive solicitation process include:

+- 1. Artistic services;

+- 2. Academic reviews;

+- 3. Lectures;

+- 4. Auditing services;

+5. Legal services, including attorney, paralegal, expert witness, appraisal, arbitrator or mediator services;

+6. Health services involving examination, diagnosis, treatment, prevention, medical consultation or administration.
+Prescriptive assertive devices for medical, developmental or vocational rehabilitation including, but not limited to prosthetics, esthetics, and wheelchairs, provided the devices are purchased on the basis of an established fee schedule or by a method that ensures the best price, taking into consideration the needs of the client;

+- 7. Training and education services for University employees; - 8.
+Advertising, except media placement services;

+9. Services or commodities provided by governmental agencies, another University in the State University System, direct support organizations of the university, political subdivisions or independent colleges and universities;

-- 10. Programs, conferences, workshops, or continuing education events or other university programs that are offered to the general public for which fees have been collected from individual participants to pay all expenses associated with the program or event; - 11.
-Purchases from firms or individuals that are prescribed by state or federal law or specified by a granting agency; - 12.
-Regulated utilities and government-franchised services; - 13.
-Regulated public communications, except long distance telecommunication services or facilities: - 14.
-Long distance telecommunications - 14.
-15. Extension of an existing contract; - 15.
-16. Renewal of an existing contract if the terms of the contract specify renewal option(s); - 16.
-17. Purchases from the Annual Certification List developed by the ChiefProcurement Officer.
-University Purchasing Department. - 17.
-18. Purchases for resale to the public. - 18.
-19. Accountant Services - 19.
-20. Implementation/programming/training services available only from the owner of copyrighted software or its contracted vendor; and - 20.
-21. Purchases of materials, supplies, equipment, or services for research purposes when the Vice President for research, or a designee, certifies that, in a particular instance, it is necessary for the efficient or expeditious prosecution of a research project.
+10. Goods or services purchased with auxiliary funds authorized for such purchases, in direct support of specific P-programs, conferences, workshops, or continuing education events or other university programs that are offered to the general public, for which fees have been collected to pay all expenses associated with the program or event;

+11. Purchases from firms or individuals that are prescribed by state or federal law or specified by a granting agency;

+12. Regulated utilities and government-franchised services;

+13. Regulated public communications, except long distance telecommunication services or facilities;

+14. Extension of an existing contract;

+15. Renewal of an existing contract if the terms of the contract specify renewal option(s);

+16. Purchases from the Annual Certification List developed by the Chief Procurement Officer.

+17. Purchases for resale to the public.

+18. Accountant Accounting Services

+19. Implementation/programming/training services available only from the owner of copyrighted software or its contracted vendor; and

+20. Purchases of materials, supplies, equipment, or services for research purposes when the Vice President for research, or a designee, certifies that, in a particular instance, it is necessary for the efficient or expeditious prosecution of a research project.

-- (10)..
-Contracts or services provided by not-for-profit support and affiliate organizations of the University, direct support organizations, health support organizations, and faculty practice plans. - (11) Vendors Excluded from Competition: In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, invitations for bids and/or requests or proposals or invitations to negotiate shall be excluded from competing for such procurements.
+(10).
+Contracts or services provided by not-for-profit support and affiliate organizations of the University, direct support organizations, health support organizations, and faculty practice plans.

+(11) Vendors Excluded from Competition: In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, projects or programs for future implementation, or competitive solicitation documents, invitations for bids and/or requests or proposals or invitations to negotiate shall be excluded from competing for such procurements.